curl/everything-curl/internals/tests/file-format.md

 and `-->`) or shell script style (beginning with `#`) and must appear on their own lines and not alongside actual test data.
-Most test data files are syntactically valid XML, although a few files are not (lack of support for character entities and the preservation of CR/LF characters at the end of lines are the biggest differences).
+Most test data files are syntactically valid XML, although a few files are not (lack of support for character entities and the preservation of carriage return and linefeed characters at the end of lines are the biggest differences).

 All tests must begin with a `<testcase>` tag, which encompasses the remainder of the file.
 See below for other tags.